Guru Josh: Musical career

 Guru Josh released several other singles in the 1990s, including "Freaky Dreamer", "Holographic Dreams" and "Whose Law (Is It Anyway?)", which reached number 26 and number 12 in the UK and Germany, respectively.
+In a Record Mirror interview, he endorsed the poll tax at a time that its unpopularity was leading to riots, which may have affected the outcome of "Whose Law (Is It Anyway?)".
 "Hallelujah" was released in 1991.
 Shortly after this, Guru Josh diversified into also doing multimedia production creating the Dance in Cyberspace series of music videos under the name of Dr. Devious and also VR.
+His single "Cyberdream" achieved heavy rotation on MTV programme Party Zone for its psychedelic video.

 Following the success of "Infinity", Guru Josh moved to Ibiza, concentrating on art and running a promotions company.

 In 2007, he was part of Guru Josh Project, formed by Darren Bailie and signed by Big City Beats.
 The group consisted of Paul Walden, Anders Nyman and Darren Bailie.
 In 2008, "Infinity" was re-released as "Infinity 2008", which was remixed by the German DJ Klaas.
 It experienced widespread success, peaking at number one on the Belgian, Dutch, French and Danish singles charts, the Czech airplay chart and the Eurochart Hot 100.

 In 2010, he released a new single entitled "Frozen Teardrops".
 In March 2011, he released "Love of Life", with a more modern and punchy house style.

 In 2012, saw the release of a remix of the 1989 original of "Infinity" called "Infinity 2012" by Guru Josh, with the main remix done by DJ Antoine.
 This single was then used by Langnese for a large marketing campaign promoting a new product launch during the summer of 2012 in Germany, Austria and Switzerland.